-The next Intercargo meetings are scheduled for 10-11 March 2014 in Singapore and formal invitations will be sent to members in due course.
+The next Intercargo meetings are scheduled for 10-11 March 2014 in Singapore and formal invitations has been sent to members.
+The meeting will take place at the Fours Seasons Hotel, Singapore.

 The previous Intercargo meetings took place on 7-8 October 2013 at the Athanaeum Intercontinental Hotel Athens.